mackenzie-orange/technology-radar/CONTRIBUTING.md

 # How To Contibute

-As part of the focus on _collaboration and adaptability around determining standards_, the Technology Radar is open to contributions by all
+As part of the focus on _collaboration and adaptability around determining standards_, the Technology Radar is open to contributions by all.
- Changing the Standards should be an easy and welcoming process

 ## Release Cadence

- In order to balance the chaos and churn of constantly shifting goals, the Standards will be published on a recurring cadence of `once every month`
+Because our Radar is a tool to guide development and design decisions, it should be as up-to-date as it can be at any time that someone looks to it for guidance.
+For this reason, there is no release cadence.
+Each PR will go through an approval process independent of other PRs.

 ## Change Process

-Before making any changes, please review the schema.md for data definitions At any point in time, you can:
+Before making any changes, please review the README.md for structure and formatting information.

+At any point in time, you can:
  - Get ad hoc feedback
    - Ask a question in the #technology-radar slack channel
  - Create a PR
+   - Reach out to peers for feedback and opinions before making change
    - Open a PR with changes you wish to see
    - Include a description of the changes, and reasoning to support the change
-   - Reach out to peers for feedback and opinions
-   - Include a radar steward to approve and merge your change

-One week before the cadenced release date, the stewards will:
- - Accumulate any merged changes since the last release
- - Post a pending change list in #technology-radar
- - Discuss blip changes, commit any changes that are not challenged and, subsequently, removed

-On release day, a steward will:
- - Bump the version
- - Publish new version of the Technology Radar
- - Notify via #engineering of published changes
+   - MUST: Include a Principal Engineer as approver.
+The Principal will guide the PR through the approval process.

+Approval Process:
+ - The Principal designated as the approver will bring the PR to the #technology-radar channel
+ - The PR is open for public discourse
+ - Before a decision can be made, all Engineering Managers and Principal Engineers must be made aware of the pending changes
+ - If the plurality agrees with the change, the PR will be approved and merged into master branch

 ## Versioning Strategy

-The Technology Radar is versioned using canonical-date

-The format is `YYYY.MM.Release`, for example:
- - `2018.12.1`

-This versioning strategy was chosen because ability to identify the epoch is valuable.

-Other strategies like SemVer were avoided, as the majority of changes will be semantically Major bumps, with rare use of Minor or Patch indicators

-Deprecation of historical versions is undecided, but will be reevaluated after 3~4 cycles as adoption rate becomes measurable

-Any techniques, tools, platforms, languages, or frameworks in production use prior to initial adoption of the radar are considered to be in the "Sunset" ring
+The Technology Radar is a living document and does not require version numbering.
+The state of the Radar can, at any time, be considered the product of all changes from the beginning of time up to the date/time of the latest master merge.